Pyrbu/ZNPCsPlus/README.md

 This fork makes several improvements over the original including:
 - More performance-conscious code
 - Latest version support (1.19.4)
-- Fixes for long-running issues of the original plugin (ones that the original maintainer refused to even acknowledge)
+- Fixes for long-running issues of the original plugin
+- Better stability
+- Support for multiple different storage options (WIP)
+- Better command system (WIP)

 ## Found a bug?
 Open an issue in the GitHub [issue tracker](https://github.com/Pyrbu/ZNPCsPlus/issues)